com-lihaoyi/scalasql/tutorial.md

 ```
 This readme will use the H2 database for simplicity, but you can change the `Dialect`
 above to other databases as necessary.
-ScalaSql supports H2, Sqlite,
+ScalaSql supports H2, Sqlite, HsqlDb,
 Postgres, and MySql out of the box.
 The `Dialect` import provides the
 various operators and functions that may be unique to each specific database